 Churchill College Football Club (CCFC) has four undergraduate teams (three men’s and one women’s) and one post-graduate men’s team.

 Given the large number of teams here at Churchill, we’re always looking for keen, enthusiastic players to get involved, regardless of how much or how little you have played before.

-The Churchill College Womens Football Club football team (CCWFC) is combined with Christ’s and Lucy Cavendish College.
+The Churchill Christ’s Cavs Women’s Football Club (CCCWFC) is combined with Christ’s and Lucy Cavendish College.

 The Churchill College Gaming Society plays board, card and video games on Saturday evenings, usually in the Bevin room.
 If gaming or just hanging out in a relaxed, friendly atmosphere appeals to you, get in touch.

 We are the Churchill Garden Society and we welcome you to join us!
 Our garden is right behind 70 Storey’s Way, surrounded by apple, pear and plum trees.
 Over the past many years, we have planted tomatoes, potatoes, beetroots, radishes, carrots, strawberries, peas and beans!

 A society that organises talks about a variety of historical events, figures, periods and places.